jsegredos/Seima-Scanner/SELECTION-RECORDING-SETUP.md

 ### **How It Works:**
 1. **Empty by default** - Lists start empty and build up as you add entries
+2. **Alphabetical ordering** - All lists are automatically sorted A-Z (case-insensitive)
-2. **Smart search** - Type 2+ characters to see existing matches
+3. **Smart search** - Type 2+ characters to see existing matches
-3. **Exact match detection** - Shows when you've typed an exact existing match
+4. **Exact match detection** - Shows when you've typed an exact existing match
-4. **One-click selection** - Click suggestions to use existing entries
+5. **One-click selection** - Click suggestions to use existing entries
-5. **Automatic sheets** - "Builders" and "Merchants" sheets are created automatically
+6. **Automatic sheets** - "Builders" and "Merchants" sheets are created automatically

 ### **Testing Commands:**
 ```javascript